Fish

 Spit roasted mid-sized fish in Thailand

-Fish longer than about 20 cm and not having a snake-like shape, are typically spit roasted in Thailand.
-As seen in the photos below, these are mainly Pla Dabian (Barbonymus gonionotus), Pla Chon (Channa striata) and Pla Sawai (Pangasianodon hypophthalmus)…
+Fish longer than about 20 cm and not having a snake-like shape, are typically spit-roasted in Thailand.
+As seen in the photos below, these are mainly Pla Dabian (Barbonymus gonionotus), Pla Chon (Channa striata), and Pla Sawai (Pangasianodon hypophthalmus) but…

 Grill spit for small fish

-Grill spit for small fish outdoor cooking on a spit Smaller fish of up to about 20 cm length are typically put on to a grill spit, which is just a split stick.
-Often in Thailand this will be Pla…
+Grill spit for small fish outdoor cooking on a spit Smaller fish of up to about 20 cm in length are typically put on to a grill spit, which is just a split stick.
+Often in Thailand, this will be…

 Catching and holding live eels

-The Asian swamp eel (Monopterus albus), called Pla Lai in Thailand, is both used as a food source but also for offerings to the spirits.
+The Asian swamp eel (Monopterus albus), called Pla Lai in Thailand, is used as a food source and also for offerings to the spirit deities.
 When still slim and young, eels are sold to the Buddhist local population for doing…

 Mudskippers for food

 In Thailand live a variety of mudskipper species, notably Giant mudskippers (Periophthalmodon schlosseri), Blue-spotted mudskippers (Boleophthalmus boddarti), and others.
-All of them are amphibious fish, which live on muddy estuary- and tidal brackish river zones all around Asia-Pacific.
+All of them are amphibious fish, that live on muddy estuary- and tidal brackish river zones all around Asia-Pacific.
 They live…